Category

 • Leadership: Employees should know who to go to in an emergency, whether that’s a team leader, supervisor, or designated safety captain.

-• Critical tasks: Finally, notify anyone responsible for critical tasks during a crisis, making sure their roles are clear.
+• Critical tasks: Finally, notify anyone responsible for critical tasks during the stages of a crisis, making sure their roles are clear.
 Be sure to also notify people who are designated as backups in case the primary team members are unavailable.

 Keeping it simple will allow your employees to retain this information during a disaster.
 Of course, all members of your safety team should have complete copies of the plan and should also participate in the next stage.